IGLU-CHISTERA/CLEAR-dataset-generation/README.md

 }
 ```

-All code was developed and tested on OSX and Ubuntu 16.04.
+All code was developed and tested on Ubuntu 18.04 using Python 3.

 ## Step 1: Generating Images
 First we render synthetic images using [Blender](https://www.blender.org/), outputting both rendered images as well as a JSON file containing ground-truth scene information for each image.